RISCV-on-Microsemi-FPGA/Mynewt/README.md

-# Blinky on Mi-V Soft Processors
+# Mynewt on Mi-V Soft Processors

 ## Overview
-This example project is based on Apache Blinky is a skeleton for Apache Mynewt projects.
+This example project is based on Apache Blinky which is a skeleton for Apache Mynewt projects.
-To know more about the Apache Mynewt and the Newt build tool, please refer [Getting Started Guide](http://mynewt.apache.org/os/introduction/).
+To know more about the Apache Mynewt and the Newt build tool, refer [Getting Started Guide](http://mynewt.apache.org/os/introduction/).

 This example project is the port of Mynewt on Microsemi's Mi-V Soft Processors.